Instructions for Supplements

 All supplements must be prepared in accordance with our guidelines prior to submission.
 If you have any appendices, these require preparation as well - see our instructions for appendices for more information.

 Formatting and preparation guidelines

 A template version of the supplement format is available for for your use.

 1. Create a title for each supplement

 The title should be clearly displayed at the beginning of each supplement.
 Titles should be short and concise, approximately one sentence each but also descriptive of the contents.
-These titles will appear after the literature cited of your main manuscript, as can be seen after the appendix titles in the example below.

 Each supplement is designated a number based on order of appearance.
-Supplements will be referenced by these numbers (e.g. "as seen in Supplement 2") in the main article.
+Supplements will be referenced by these numbers (e.g., "as seen in Supplement 2") in the main article.

 2. Describe the data files

 The following information should be placed into a .DOC/.DOCX (preferred) or HTML file.